 This 30-minute webinar provides basic information about PHA for designers, managers, operators, and anyone curious about the methodology.
-In addition to introducing Sargent & Lundy and its PHA services, the webinar will:
+In addition to introducing Sargent & Lundy and its PHA services, the webinar:

-- Discuss what PHA is and why we do it.
+- Discusses what PHA is and why we do it.

-- Discuss PHA methodologies with a focus on HAZOP.
+- Discusses PHA methodologies with a focus on HAZOP.

-- Consider the key activities necessary to set up quality PHA.
+- Considers the key activities necessary to set up quality PHA.

-- Highlight the successes and learnings we have had with our clients during the pandemic.
+- Highlights the successes and learnings we have had with our clients during the pandemic.